 It was fun but challenging.
 I had to try and imagine how the art would lay on the foot and try to understand and visualize how the art would translate from line art to a woven fabric.
 I discovered that its limitations were actually pretty cool, adding symmetry and simplicity to the design as a whole.
 I learned a lot from the experience and feel grateful to work with the amazing and talented designers at Smartwool who made it possible.

-What was the inspiration for the two designs on the snowboarding socks?
+What was the inspiration for the Smartwool designs?

 Purpose, places and comfort.

 Humility—and a deep appreciation and respect for the laws of nature.

 Check out Bryan's capsule collection of Smartwool gear, and following on his adventure at @bryaniguchi on Instagram.